-When you set goals, you can create a blogging schedule to complete those important tasks.
+When you set goals, you can create a blogging schedule to complete those essential tasks.

 Bloggers without goals or a strategy often don’t succeed because they have no plan and no way to measure their success.

-A long-term goal could be that you want to get 500 on your email list in six months.
+A long-term goal is to get 500 on your email list in six months.
 Now you know where you want to go, but how do you get there?

-An example of your strategy would be to create a freebie or opt-in that is a quick win for your audience.
+An example of your strategy would be to create a freebie or opt-in that is a quick win for your audience, like I mentioned earlier.

 For many, it’s a small piece of an eBook or course later down the road.
 To reach this goal and get people on your list, you also need an email service provider like ConvertKit, MailerLite, Kartra, and others.

-Once you have your goals and strategy defined, you work on the next piece.
+Once your goals and strategy are defined, you work on the next piece.

 Blog Strategy and Structure

 Now it’s time to set up your blog.
-I encourage you to create a picture of how you want to look as far as your categories and navigation.
-Either the old-fashioned way on paper or a mind mapping software.
+Create a picture of how you want to look regarding your categories and navigation—either the old-fashioned way on paper or a mind mapping software.

 Think of what you want on the front page and what pages you want on your blog.

-As we go through these next sections, you can add to your picture.
+You can add to your picture as we go through these next sections.
 Whether you do it online or write it down on paper, a picture helps you get clear with what you want your website to look like, so it’s easier to build your website.

-Determining your blog categories is extremely important because for many bloggers, they are part of the main menu and how people navigate around your website.
+Determining your blog’s main categories is extremely important because, for many bloggers, they are part of the main menu and how people navigate around your website.
 Even if you don’t use them in your main menu, they organize your content, so it’s easier to find.

 Your categories are the main topics you’re going to write about.
-Hopefully, you niched down well because being a general lifestyle blogger makes it harder for Google to understand what your blog is about.
+Hopefully, you niched down well because being a general lifestyle blogger makes it harder for Google to understand your blog.

 With every niche, there are supporting topics you will write about that closely relate to your main topic.

-The Google Adwords Keyword Planner is a great tool to use to decide on blog categories.
+The Google Adwords Keyword Planner is a great tool for deciding blog categories.
 It’s better to focus on the ones with low to medium competition.